akjmicro/dclang/README.md

 "dclang" is an RPN, stack-based language with near-zero syntax.
 It is in the spirit and tradition of FORTH and the grand ol' RPN calculator "dc", which is oft-found on a UNIX/LINUX system near you!
+You can think of it as a dialect of FORTH, much in the same way Scheme is a leaner dialect of Lisp.

 RPN means "Reverse Polish Notation".
-That means everything uses a 'point-free-form', and there are no parenthesis, since there is a complete level order of operation.
+That means everything uses a 'point-free-form', and there are no parenthesis, since there is a completely level order of operation.
 Operators operate on stack operands immediately, and leave the result on the stack immediately.
 This makes the interpreter/parser not only simple but faster than one that has to do